-The unaudited condensed consolidated financial statements include the accounts of the Company and its subsidiary, Zevia LLC, that it controls due to ownership of a majority voting interest.
+The accompanying unaudited condensed consolidated financial statements include the accounts of the Company and its subsidiary, Zevia LLC, that it controls due to ownership of a majority voting equity interest.
 All intercompany transactions and balances have been eliminated in consolidation.

-The Company owns a majority economic interest in, and operates and controls all of the business and affairs of, Zevia LLC.
-Accordingly, the Company has prepared these unaudited condensed consolidated financial statements in accordance with Accounting Standards Codification ("ASC") Topic 810, Consolidation.
+The Company owns a majority economic interest in, and operates and controls all of the business businesses and affairs of, Zevia LLC.
+Accordingly, the Company has prepared these accompanying unaudited condensed consolidated financial statements in accordance with Accounting Standards Codification ("ASC") Topic 810, Consolidation.

 On January 1, 2022, the Company and Zevia LLC entered into a service agreement to transfer the services of all employees of the Company to Zevia LLC.
 Under terms of the service agreement between the entities, the payroll costs of employees are borne by Zevia LLC while certain other non-payroll costs, such as those associated with stock compensation arrangements, remain with the Company.
 In addition, pursuant to the Thirteenth Amended and Restated Limited Liability Company Agreement of Zevia LLC, dated as of July 21, 2021, Zevia LLC shall reimburse the Company for certain expenses for overhead, administrative, and other expenses, at the Company's discretion.
-For the three and six nine months ended June 30, 2023 September 30, 2023 and 2022, we determined that the majority of such costs will be retained by the Company, with certain costs directly attributable to Zevia LLC being borne by that entity.
+For the three and nine months ended September 30, 2023 March 31, 2024 and 2022, we 2023, it was determined that the majority of such costs will be retained by the Company, with certain costs directly attributable to Zevia LLC being borne by that entity.
 These costs impacted the amount of net loss reported by Zevia LLC and consequently impacted the amount allocated to noncontrolling interest.